• Skip to primary navigation

 Unfortunately, seeking out situations where you can use your leadership experience and expertise among peers is one of the areas where I see women opt out.

 Women tend to be afraid to fail.
-We suffer with imposter syndrome and worry that we’ll be “found out,” or “we’ll look stupid,” and we’ve built up plenty of “evidence” in our head to support these theories.
+We suffer from imposter syndrome and worry that we’ll be “found out,” or “we’ll look stupid,” and we’ve built up plenty of “evidence” in our head to support these theories.

 Here’s the thing – most of that “evidence” is nothing more than fear.
 What would happen if you released those limiting beliefs about your abilities and sought out opportunities where you could lead?